 1.5 Non-transferability.
 A use permit may not be transferred from one organization to another.
 Any attempt to do so will result in such permit being deemed null and void.

-1.8 No smoking or alcoholic beverages.
-Smoking is not permitted.
-Alcoholic beverages may not be served or consumed on the Library premises, including the Auditorium.
+1.8 No smoking.
+Smoking is not permitted on Library premises, including the Auditorium.

 1.9 Minors.
 If permission is granted to an organization whose members are eighteen (18) years of age or younger, at least one adult will attend the event and be responsible for their conduct.
 An adult must also sign the application.

 1.10 Limitations on serving refreshments.
 Light refreshments may be brought in.
-Limited kitchen facilities are available, as well as a coffee urn and a pot for heating hot water.
+Limited kitchen facilities are available.
 No dishes, silverware, or paper goods will be provided.
-The organization/sponsors are responsible for cleaning the Library’s coffee urn.
 All refuse must be disposed of in containers provided and the room left in an orderly condition.
 The Library may make available, upon request, its vacuum cleaner.

 1.11 Audio/visual aids.
 Organizations making audio/visual presentations should provide and operate their own equipment.
-Equipment may be obtained from the Library, but only with advance notice and subject to availability.
+Equipment may be obtained from the Library, but only with advance notice, subject to availability, and fee.
 The organization/sponsors must provide a trained operator.

 1.12 Prohibition on use of walls.
 No material may be attached to the walls for display purposes.

 1.13 Publicity.
-Publicity for events must include a telephone number of an individual sponsor or organization sponsor.
+Publicity for events must include a telephone number or other means of directly contacting the individual sponsor or organization sponsor.
 Library staff will not provide program information.

 II.
 Application Procedure

 2.1 Time of application.
-Applications shall be made with the Library secretary.
-Applications must be received no less than ten (10) business days prior to the scheduled event, to permit sufficient time to coordinate scheduling and commit the necessary library personnel.
+Applications shall be made with the Library Administrative Assistant.
+Applications must be received no less than ten (10) business days prior to the scheduled event, to permit sufficient time to coordinate scheduling and commit the necessary Library personnel.
 For compelling reasons, and in the sole discretion of the Library Trustees or their designee, this time period may be waived.

 2.2 Review and response.

 2.2.1.
 Applications by an organization not previously issued a use permit shall require review and approval by the Board of Trustees.
-A first-time review is primarily to satisfy the trustees that the user will guarantee orderly behavior and that it will underwrite any damage caused by its use of the Auditorium.
-This specifically includes assumption of all responsibility by the applicant for the action of its members, invitees, and others using the facilities under its auspices.
+A first-time review is primarily to satisfy the Trustees that the user will guarantee orderly behavior, and that it will underwrite any damage caused by its use of the Auditorium.
+This specifically includes assumption of all responsibility by the applicant for the actions of its members, invitees, and other individuals using the facilities under its auspices.

 2.2.2.
 Subsequent applications by an organization previously issued a use permit may be reviewed and approved administratively, unless the reviewing authority refers the application to the Board of Trustees, in which event the Board shall determine whether to approve the application.